Jan. 1 to Feb. 28, 2017

 Many hand sanitizers come in brightly colored bottles, can be laced with glitter, and smell like food or candy.
 This type of packaging makes them very tempting to young children.
 While a child who licks a tiny amount of hand sanitizer off of his or her hands is unlikely to become sick, a child ingesting any more than a taste of hand sanitizer could be at risk for alcohol poisoning.
 This is because the amount of alcohol in hand sanitizer ranges from 40% to 95%.
 Most hand sanitizer products contain over 60% ethyl alcohol, a stronger alcohol concentration than most hard liquors.
 By comparison, wine and beer contain about 10-15% and 5-10% alcohol, respectively.
 Alcohol poisoning can cause confusion, vomiting and drowsiness, and in severe cases, respiratory arrest and death.

 Special note about this topic: There is no doubt among toxicologists that the ingestion of alcohol-based hand sanitizers by children can pose a serious threat of alcohol poisoning.
-The American Association of Poison Control Centers (AAPCC) can readily verify from the National Poison Data System (NPDS) database that poison centers have managed over 17,000 hand sanitizer exposure cases in children under 12 years old each year since 2011.
+The American Association of Poison Control Centers (AAPCC) can readily verify from the National Poison Data System (NPDS) database that poison centers have received over 113,000 hand sanitizer exposure encounters in children under 12 years old each year since 2011.

 As with any surveillance effort, some of the increase seen in exposures to these products over the past several years may be due to better case reporting engendered by greater awareness, media recognition, and more effective coding efforts, including the addition of new codes for hand sanitizers in 2010.